 As with any other technological component or platform, native apps come with their own disadvantages, too.
 Let’s have a quick overview:

-One of the biggest drawbacks of going with the native app development architecture is the fact that the development team has to maintain two separate codebases and databases – one for Android and the other one for iOS.
+One of the most significant drawbacks of going with the native app development architecture is maintaining two separate codebases and databases – one for Android and the other for iOS.

-As compared to other app architecture, it is difficult to run SEO campaigns and strategies on a native mobile app.
+As compared to other app architectures, it is difficult to run SEO campaigns and strategies on a native mobile app.

 Native Mobile App Architecture – Our Final Thoughts

-Even though the initial cost of development might be higher than a hybrid, web or a cross-platform app, native apps are still believed to yield better results in the long-run.
-Since these types of apps tend to give better user experience, user engagement and other performance triggers – your users eventually get a better overall experience and give you a higher ROI as compared to other app architecture types.
+The initial development cost of native apps might be higher than the hybrid, web, or cross-platform apps.
+Nevertheless, native apps can yield substantial results in the long run.
+This type of apps tends to create a better user experience, user engagement, and other performance triggers.
+Eventually, your users get a better overall experience and give you a higher ROI as compared to other app architecture types.